rhaker/react-native-select-contact-android/README.md

 ## Acknowledgements and Special Notes

+This module has been updated by @lwhiteley to handle RN version 0.29+.
+Special thanks for all the hard work!

-The approach taken in this module relies heavily on @satya164 comments at https://github.com/facebook/react-native/issues/3334.
+The approach prior to @lwhiteley's version relied heavily on @satya164 comments at https://github.com/facebook/react-native/issues/3334.
 If you are using a module that also uses his approach, you might have to make some adjustments.
 Special thanks also to @rt2zz and his react-native-contacts repo.
 Finally, Brent Vatne is always amazingly helpful with everything and deserves to be thanked.